pratyush0399/Awac-Assigment/README.md

 ## Setup Instructions

-1. Clone this repository to your local machine: git clone pratyush0399/probable-broccoli
+1. Clone this repository to your local machine: git clone pratyush0399/Awac-Assigment
-2. Navigate to the project folder: cd probable-broccoli
+2. Navigate to the project folder: cd Awac-Assigment
 3. Open the index.html file in your browser: open index.html